gadadhardasa/Bhakta-Training/README.md

-# Values-of-Life
+# Bhakti-Raja-Vidya

-THE VALUES OF LIFE -
+THE BHAKTI RAJA VIDYA -
 Bringing A Revolution In The Hearts and Consiousness Of The Students